Examples of Supplier Engagement in 2023

 In Europe, through selection of a consolidated strategic haulier base, enhanced reporting and visibility has led to efficiency gains through better haulier, lane management and flow triangulation, which is a method to calculate optimized transport routes, improvements in our network.
 It has also resulted in improvement of Track & Trace oversight.
 Through our Control Tower, which is a management of real-time transport data to improve decision making, we optimize return load opportunities with other clients, which means return load available from outbound destination resulting in lower overall transport cost for outbound and inbound loads.
 We have also developed governance and checks with the control tower across multiple NSG Business Units, to ensure we have standardized trailer types with direct and subcontracted hauliers.

-Our North American automotive business has a return ratio approx 5:1.
+Our North American automotive business has a return ratio approximately 5:1.
 We have worked with our carriers to identify return shipments in order to reduce one-way shipments with our product.
 Over the past 15 years, our 4PL (4th party logistics) provider, a logistics partner, had identified their own backhauls for those routes as well.
 North America will be implementing SAP S4 HANA in 2024, including new technology that will allow our automotive business direct communication with our transportation suppliers via EDI (Electronic Data interchange) tendering.

 Our Innenlader provider in Germany also operates an external warehouse on our behalf and now reports the facility achieves CO2 Neutrality with electrification throughout.

 In North America, routes are continuously reviewed for qualification of intermodal conversions.
+All routes that qualify for intermodal have been converted.

-Our North American Automotive Glass Replacement Division routes their shipments from Distribution Center to Service Centre for the most optimal routes and then publishes those to the respective 4PL providers (4th party logistics provider) to competitive bid against.
+Our North American Automotive Glass Replacement Division routes their shipments from Distribution Centre to Service Centre for the most optimal routes and then publishes those to the respective 4PL providers (4th party logistics provider) to competitive bid against.
 A bespoke system ensures all service centre returns are managed properly with efficient backhauls and optimization of routes.
-Returns from our Florida/Georgia service centers to Mexicali also utilize intermodal.
+Returns from our Florida/Georgia service centres to Mexicali also utilize intermodal.

 Sustainable Supply Chains